We Are Hunted

-We Are Hunted was a Brisbane based software company that developed proprietary search technology which continuously scanned the Internet to identify the hottest new music in the world.
-The company was founded by Stephen Phillips, Richard Slatter, Michael Doherty and Josephmark in 2007.
+We Are Hunted was a Brisbane-based software company that developed proprietary search technology which continuously scanned the Internet to identify the hottest new music in the world.
+The company was founded by Stephen Phillips, Richard Slatter, Michael Doherty and Nick Crocker in 2007.

 The service provided a constant stream of new music, delivered in a simple, tile-based user interface.

 We Are Hunted was originally owned and operated by Hunted Media, a web services company based in San Francisco, California.
 In late 2012, Twitter acquired the company, announcing plans to turn the platform into a new product called Twitter Music in early 2013.

 Music Charts

 We Are Hunted was best known for its emerging music chart.
 The chart provided a continually updated list of the best new songs in the world, as measured by popularity on music blogs and social media.
 We Are Hunted also charted the most popular mainstream and top 40 artists in the world, and published music charts in a range of genres from electronic to metal.